-Staff working on the workplace personal pension plan book of business undertake financial crime training upon employment and at least annually.
-This training is risk based training tailored to the specific roles undertaken by the individuals.
+Staff working on the workplace personal pension plans book of business undertake financial crime training upon employment and at least annually.
+This is risk-based training tailored to the specific roles undertaken by the individuals.

 Communications provided to investors in respect of the transfer of benefits include details of pensions scams, outlining how to identify scams and what actions to take with signposting to the Smart Scam leaflet and website.

-The Firm has responded to last year's GAA observation and performed reviews of customer wellbeing policy and training; and evidenced case studies on scams in 2023.
+The Firm performs reviews of customer wellbeing policy and training and provides case studies on scams.
+There were no reported pension fraud or scams reported in 2024, relating to the in-scope products.

-6. Administration and Operations
+6. Administration and operations